Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Thermodynamics

 \textbf{Entropy:}

 \textbf{Average number of particles:}

 \textbf{Heat capacity:}

 Remember that $k_B$ is the Boltzmann constant and $\beta=1/(k_B T)$, where $T$ is the temperature.
-The relative graphs are reported in Figs. \ref{TQ} and \ref{TQ2}.
-It is worth observing here that the shape of the heat capacity's graph, represented in Fig. \ref{TQ2}, shows the characteristics of the \textit{Schottky anomaly} (see \cite{kittel2018introduction}).
-We can associate this behavior to the fact that the system is characterized by a finite number of discrete energy levels.
+Here, we consider $k_B=1$.
+The relative plots are reported in Figs. \ref{fig:IE}, \ref{fig:S}, \ref{fig:NP} and \ref{fig:HC}.
+In some of them, very high temperatures have been considered in order to show the behavior of the plot.